 BB Biotech is managed by Bellevue Asset Management, which is a division of Bellevue Group, an independent Swiss financial boutique specialising in asset management.
 Established in 1993 and listed on the SIX Swiss Exchange (SIX:BBN. market cap CHF429m), Bellevue Group is a standalone asset manager with about 100 employees.

-BB Biotech is the firm’s largest single fund and accounts for about 40% of its assets under management.
+BB Biotech is the firm’s largest single fund and accounts for about 40% of its AUM.
 Bellevue’s team also manages the smaller (and London-listed) investment trust BB Healthcare (LSE: BBH).
 This trust has a similar investment style to BB Biotech, but is focused mainly on large caps, although the two Bellevue-managed vehicles both have Vertex Pharmaceuticals (market cap $61bn) as a top 10 holding.

 BB Biotech’s lead manager, Dr Daniel Koller, who has been in place since 2010, heads a team of seven specialist investment analysts, which has been very stable over time.